AutoCheckout-CMU/AutoCheckout/README.md

 ## Getting Started

 ### Obtain a competitor token
-After submitting your abstract describing your approach You will receive a competitor token.
+After submitting your abstract describing your approach you will receive a competitor token.
 Do not share your token with anyone outside your team.
 It will be used to uniquely identify you, access test cases, and to submit your results.
 Set it to an env variable for later use.
 ```